2005 New York Mets season

 The 2005 New York Mets season was the 44th regular season for the Mets.
-They went 83-79 and finished 3rd in the NL East.
+They went 83–79 and finished 4th in the National League East.
 They were managed by Willie Randolph.
 They played home games at Shea Stadium.
 The 2005 season is also noteworthy for being Mike Piazza's last season as a Met.
-In the last game of the season, he was given a long standing ovation from the fans at Shea Stadium.
+In the last game of the season, he was given a long standing ovation from the fans.
+The Mets had a winning record for the first time since 2001.

-Offseason

-November 30, 2004: Kris Benson was signed as a free agent with the New York Mets.